tauri-apps/tauri/README.md

 - github actions for CI and CD
 - discord for discussions
 - netlify-hosted documentation website
+- digital ocean meilisearch instance

 ### Major Runtimes
 - node.js for running the CLI (deno and pure rust are on the roadmap)
 - cargo for testing, running the dev service, building binaries and as the runtime harness for the webview

 ### Major Languages
-- typescript for the CLI
+- Rust for the CLI
-- javascript for the JS-side of the API
+- EcmaScript bindings to the Rust API, written in typescript
-- rust for bindings, rust side of the API, harnesses
+- Rust for bindings, rust side of the API, harnesses
-- C / obj-c for interfacing with the webviews
+- Rust plugins to Tauri backend

 ### Operating systems
 Tauri core can be developed on Mac, Linux and Windows, but you are encouraged to use the latest possible operating systems and build tools for your OS.